terraform-google-modules/terraform-google-vm/examples/confidential_computing/README.md

 and a custom service account with cloud-platform scope.
 It also creates org policies enforcing the use of CMEK encrypted instances and confidential computing to all newly created VMs within the project.
+Also, an additional org policy constraint is created, which only allows Cloud KMS keys (used for CMEK protection) that come from the provided input project.
 Note: existing VM instances won't be affected by the new org policy.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->